 - weight gain

-- digestive problems, such as irritable bowel syndrome
+- digestive or gastrointestinal motility problems, such as irritable bowel syndrome and constipation

 Researchers aren’t sure about the exact causes of serotonin deficiency.
 Some people may simply produce less than others.